Prachijha0197/Music-Store-SQL-Project/README.md

     who spent this amount.

 # Techniques Used

-Basic SQL Queries
+🔹Basic SQL Queries

-JOINs
+🔹JOINs

-Subqueries
+🔹Subqueries

-CTE (Common Table Expressions)
+🔹CTE (Common Table Expressions)

 This repository contains the SQL scripts and results for each of the questions listed above.
 Each solution is designed to demonstrate different aspects of SQL querying and database analysis.